 - Who are we

-- What information we collect about you
+- What information we collect from you

-- Why we collect that information
+- When we collect information from you

 - What we use your information for